 Facilitated communication is a technique by which a "facilitator" provides physical and other supports in an attempt to assist a person with a significant communication disability to point to pictures, objects, printed letters, and words or to a keyboard and thereby communicate.
 Supporters of this technique believe that its use can reveal previously undetected literacy and communication skills in persons with autism and other disabilities.

-- Facilitated communication may have negative consequences if it precludes the use of effective and appropriate treatment, supplants other forms of communication, and/or leads to false or unsubstantiated allegations of abuse or mistreatment.
-The scientific validity and reliability of facilitated communication have not been demonstrated to date; information obtained through or based on facilitated communication should not form the sole basis for making any diagnostic or treatment decisions (ASHA, 1995).
+According to ASHA's position statement titled Facilitated Communication, "It is the position of the American Speech-Language Hearing Association (ASHA) that the scientific validity and reliability of facilitated communication have not been demonstrated to date.
+Information obtained through or based on facilitated communication should not form the sole basis for making any diagnostic or treatment decisions."
+(ASHA 1995, para.2)

 Video-based instruction (also called video modeling) is an observational mode of teaching that uses video recordings to provide a model of the target behavior or skill.
 Video recordings of desired behaviors are observed and then imitated by the individual.
 The learner's self-modeling can be videotaped for later review.